wiwofone/memorize/README.md

 ```

 ## The algorithm
 SM is a family of algorithms made popular by the SuperMemo software package.
-The Memorize class implements  the complete [SM-2 algorithm](http://www.supermemo.com/english/ol/sm2.htm) in PHP.
+The Memorize library implements  the complete [SM-2 algorithm](http://www.supermemo.com/english/ol/sm2.htm) in PHP.
 The `SM2` class handles calculating repetition intervals and E-factors.
 The `Card` class handles flash cards and how many times they have been virtually repeated.
 Finally, the `Repeater` class handles actual repetition of a `CardQueue`, deciding which cards to repeat first and if they have been repeated successfully or not.

 ## Testing
 Run PHPUnit with `$ phpunit` in the root directory.